Young People's Zone

 Voices 2019: our judges

-We're very excited about our panel of judges for Voices 2019.
-They include writers, authors, poets and journalists with a special interest in – or personal experience of – care.
-They’re all looking forward to reading your Voices 2019 entries!
-So, get writing now!
+We want to say a big thank you to our Voices 2019 judges.
+They included writers, authors, poets and journalists with a special interest in – or personal experience of – care.

 Ashley John-Baptiste, singer-songwriter, author, reporter and campaigner, BBC and X Factor UK

 Ashley is a young BBC broadcast journalist and presenter who has a remarkable story of how he overcame his troubled childhood in care to then study history at Cambridge University.
 Many will remember Ashley as the member of boy band group ‘The Risk’ who famously quit ITV’s ‘X Factor’ during the live final show, in order to pursue a career in media.
 Ashley is now reporting for BBC 2’s Victoria Derbyshire programme and presenting the popular BBC Radio 4 ‘Seriously’ podcast.

 Whilst at Cambridge, Ashley acted as a mentor to other students who grew up in care and he continues to champion change in fostering laws.
 Ashley believes you should always follow your dreams, and never give up.
 Ashley draws on his experiences of care from age four.
 He uses his story as a tool to motivate and propel others to face their challenges with a sense of optimism and triumph.

 He says, “As one of the judges of the 2019 Voices competition, I am delighted to be back again this year and can’t wait to see how the children and young people express their experiences of growing up”.

 Jenny Molloy, author and motivational speaker, England Patron of The British Association of Social Workers (BASW)